biocore/cmi-workshops/docs/qiita-create-study.rst

 Getting CMI Workshop example data
 ---------------------------------

-There are 2 separate data sets made available to you.
+There are 2 separate data sets made available to you - *processing dataset* containing raw sequencing files which we will process to generate information about the identity and relative amounts of microbes in our samples, and *analysis dataset* which contains more pre-processed samples which we will use for statistical analyses.

 Processing example data
 ~~~~~~~~~~~~~~~~~~~~~~~